stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

 ![]({{ "https://i.imgur.com/46SOClF.png" }})

-As a fun side note, if you don’t know about ngrok, you should be using it.
+As an aside, if you don’t know about [ngrok](https://ngrok.com/), you should be using it.
 It lets you send real traffic to your localhost, which comes in especially handy when testing stuff like this.

-More Packages, and a Parser
+# **More Packages, and a Parser**
-Next, I added guzzle by running `composer require guzzlehttp/guzzle` changeset 04642f Guzzle is awesome, and will come in handy when we need to start making requests from our app.
-After that’s finished, I ran `composer require zendframework/zend-console` changeset bcea1d which is used below to parse incoming input from Slack.
+Next, I added guzzle by running `composer require guzzlehttp/guzzle` [changeset 04642f](https://github.com/stringerbell/expressive-demo-jira-slack/commit/04642f83de2bd41fed4aea8f3cfa36543c50249c) Guzzle is awesome, and will come in handy when we need to start making requests from our app.
+After that’s finished, I ran `composer require zendframework/zend-console` [changeset bcea1d](https://github.com/stringerbell/expressive-demo-jira-slack/commit/bcea1da8dc0794df5743b636c3379fc282321202) which is used below to parse incoming input from Slack.

 We need something to parse the input incoming from slack.
-I initially made something that worked decently, but ultimately wound up with a more formal parser I found on stack overflow. changeset 2ebf40
+I initially made something that worked decently, but ultimately wound up with a more formal parser I found on stack overflow. [changeset 2ebf40](https://github.com/stringerbell/expressive-demo-jira-slack/commit/2ebf40ba2a853c4d9472059e7b5eeda67c2ab4b7)

-To actually start using the parser, I stuck it in a piece of middleware, along with a Slack Client piece of middleware we can use to send messages back to the Slack user. changeset 12beab
+To actually start using the parser, I stuck it in a piece of middleware, along with a Slack Client piece of middleware we can use to send messages back to the Slack user. [changeset 12beab](https://github.com/stringerbell/expressive-demo-jira-slack/commit/12beab35c3f5cbe67d28c77be4d77bcc82683071)

-Our slack client is basically a wrapper around the basic Guzzle client, with a header added to make it even simpler to use:
+Our slack client is a wrapper around the basic Guzzle client, with a header added to make it a little easier to use:

 {% highlight php linenos %}
 <?php